Journalist Recounts The Absurdity And Torture Of 544 Days In Iran's Evin Prison

 On how the guards wanted a confession that he was a spy

 They wanted me to confess to being a spy for America.
 Oftentimes, an article that I've written in the Washington Post was their proof of that, and I thought to myself and I continue to think for myself, if this is how they conceive of espionage, well these guys are gonna have a tough thing coming to them, because the world is becoming a very transparent place.
 It's hard to suppress information. ...
-Iranians have access to cell phones and the internet, social media, and the authorities there do what they can to suppress it.
+Iranians have access to cellphones and the Internet, social media, and the authorities there do what they can to suppress it.
 But people still get images and video out of things that are going on in daily life.
 And the enemy of the Islamic Republic is not me — it's the realities of the modern world that we live in, and the way that they try and suppress truth.

 On how the experience was torture